GSMaxxx/GSMaxxx/README.md

-- 👋 Hi, I’m @GSMaxxx
+- Hi, I’m @GSMaxxx
-- 👀 I’m interested in Software engineering, Game Devlopment, Game design
+- I’m interested in Software engineering, Game Devlopment, Game design
-- 🌱 I’m a Computer Science grad from Kutztown University
+- I recently graduated with a B.S in Computer Science with a minor in Game Dev from Kutztown University
-- 💞️ I’m looking to collaborate on n/a
-- 📫 How to reach me - Message me on here
+- Feel free message me

 <!---
 GSMaxxx/GSMaxxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.